yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the google group which you can find [here](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 Finally, you can also email me directly at svermeulen@modesttree.com

 ## <a id="release-notes"></a>Release Notes

+2.3
+* Added "ParentContexts" property to InjectContext, to allow very complex conditional bindings that involve potentially several identifiers, etc.
+* Removed InjectionHelper class and moved methods into DiContainer to simplify API and also to be more discoverable
+* Added ability to build dlls for use in outside unity from the assembly build solution

 2.2
 * Changed the way installers invoke other installers.
 Previously you would Bind them to IInstaller and now you call Container.Install<MyInstaller> instead.
 This is better because it allows you to immediately call Rebind<> afterwards